This post was most recently updated on January 18th, 2023

 With the withdrawal of third-party cookies imminent, publishers need to be aware of developments and how going cookieless will affect them.
 In this guide, we’re going to delve into this issue & how publishers can navigate in a cookieless world.

-Cookies were created in the early ’90s by web developers who wanted to figure out ways to track people online.
+Cookies were created in the early ’90s by web developers who wanted to figure out ways to track user behavior online.
 The aim originally was to analyze a page’s unique visitors and discover their behavior patterns from the point of view of site improvement, but eventually, they were used to track individuals and target them with either ads or promotions.

 Google feels that the amount of user data that has historically been collected by cookies has eroded the trust of users, with a majority of users feeling that the costs of giving up personal information to advertisers outweigh the potential benefits.

-With advances in ad blocking and cookie blocking, Google has found that widespread blocking of cookies has led to advertisers and developers using other more invasive techniques, such as matching user behavior to previously-identified patterns.
+With advances in ad blocking and cookie blocking, Google has found that widespread blocking of cookies has led to advertisers and developers using other more invasive techniques, such as matching user behavior to previously identified patterns.
 These cannot be cleared or deleted in the same way as a cookie, giving users less control over what is stored about them.

 Replacing cookies hasn’t proved simple.
 At the beginning of 2021, Google came up with Federated Learning of Cohorts (FLoC) to replace third-party cookies.
 There were immediate privacy concerns and Google withdrew FLoCs in favor of Topics API.
 Topics API groups users’ browsing habits into 350 categories.
 Up to 5 topics are then stored by the browser, which remembers them for three weeks before deleting them.
 This data is stored locally and does not involve external servers.